After subscribing to a relationship site their lives changed. This is how it all started!

 Madeleine's Metro Station & the Pickpocket

 On their way back, in Madeleine's Métropolitain or métro station, Butchie was pick pocketed and stolen violently.
 As he told later, it was like a perfect orchestrated dance performed by the ticket cashier, by a pregnant woman with a baby, on a baby carriage, and by a thin, short French looking man, dressed in black and wearing a black leather jacket.
 They pulled Christina's hair so hard, in order to divert her attention from him, that her some of her hair and a chain with a lock were pulled off, taken and lost.
 Butchie was pushed and thrown and he felt a sudden, fast touch on his left upper pocket inside his Brionne leather jacket.
-After all the dizziness and assault, the pain and the mental rape, he knew that he had lost all his credit cards, his money and his identity, in Paris.
+After all the dizziness and assault, feeling bruised and battered, he knew that he had lost all his credit cards, his money and his identity, in Paris.
 The fury (and no more beauty), the insanity, the sheer madness and rage of a big city that was still attempting to survive its own death.

 They looked in trash cans and on the floors of the metro station desperately trying to find the wallet with his credit cards and identities.
 Nothing.
 In Paris without money and credit cards.
 In Paris without a cent.
 Madness.
 Hopeless anger; with a feeling of total loss and despair, they held hands and with some money she had in her purse, returned to the protection of the hotel's arrondissement.
 He spent hours on the phone and they only relaxed when all his credit cards and bank accounts were canceled, protected.
 In matter of seconds your stolen credit card can be used in various ways and ranging from 600 to 6,000 dollars, the hotel's receptionist had alerted them when they safely got back.
 Go to the police?
 It won't make any difference, he told them.
 It happens all the time, he told them.